This month sees the planetary action move to the morning skies, but this is a good year for the Geminid Meteor shower.

 Geminid radiant seen facing north in the southern Hemisphere at 4:00 am daylight saving time, December 14.

 The Geminids are a fairly reliable meteor shower, with rates of about a meteor per minute at their best.
-This is a dad year for Geminids, as the full Moon almost on top of the meteor radiant rises.
+This is a good year for Geminids, as the New moon ensures dark skies.
 The radiant doesn't rise until just before midnight (daylight saving time) in most of Australia, so you will have to disturb your sleep for this one.
 At 1.00 am in the morning AEDST (midnight, AEST) Castor (alpha Geminorum) is about two hand-spans above the horizon and 10 hand-spans to the left of due north.
 Pollux, the other twin, is less than a hand-span to the left again.
 The radiant is just below Castor.
 A spotters map is here.
-Unlike the Leonids, where there is a very narrow peak of high activity, the Geminids have a broad peak and will normally show good activity well before and after the peak, and on the day before and after, but this year the Moon's interference is too great.
-Australians should see a meteor every six minutes under dark skies in the early morning of the 14th, between 2:00 am and 4:00 am.
+Unlike the Leonids, where there is a very narrow peak of high activity, the Geminids have a broad peak and will normally show good activity well before and after the peak, and on the day before and after.
+Australians should see a meteor every 2-3 minutes under dark skies in the early morning of the 14th, between 2:00 am and 4:00 am.